BM6063/ETL-practice/ReadMe.md

 4. **Vocabulary Mappings**:
    - How will you map ICD codes to OMOP standard concepts?
-   - What source vocabulary concept IDs will you use?

 use  [ATHENA Vocabulary Browser](https://athena.ohdsi.org/) to search for concepts.
 ### ETL Documentation Structure